Does communication shape learning for marketing students?

 Where do online learning environments create communication gaps?

-VLEs and collaboration tools support scale but can feel impersonal without deliberate community‑building.
-In marketing, remote learning sentiment is notably negative (−32.8), signalling the need for warmer interaction: short video updates, structured Q&A forums, and quick polls to surface confusion early.
-Regular virtual meet‑ups and small‑group discussions help maintain a learning community and make it easier to resolve misunderstandings before they affect performance.
+VLEs and collaboration tools make communication scalable, but without deliberate community-building they can feel cold and easy to ignore.
+In marketing, remote learning sentiment is notably negative (−32.8), which fits the broader picture in marketing students' views on teaching delivery, so warmer interaction matters: short video updates, structured Q&A forums, and quick polls can surface confusion early.
+Regular virtual meet-ups and small-group discussions help students feel seen and make misunderstandings easier to resolve before they affect performance.
+The payoff is not just better tone, but better retention of key messages.

 How can coursework and assignment communication be made more effective?